robertnen/bookstore/README.md

 # bookstore
- I making a "virtual bookstore" only using C++.
+ I am making a "virtual bookstore" only using C++.
 I know I could use MySQL, but it would be easier tbh.